 To say school choice has been on the march in recent years would be a major understatement.
 State after state has implemented school vouchers, tax-credit scholarships, and, in especially innovative places like Louisiana and Arizona, course choice and education savings accounts (ESAs), respectively.
 More students than ever before have access to private school choice options.

-As the Goldwater Institute’s Jonathan Butcher and I suggest, states now have the opportunity to make their existing school choice programs even stronger by converting them to innovative Arizona-style ESAs.
+As the Goldwater Institute’s Jonathan Butcher and I suggest, states now have the opportunity to make their existing school choice programs even stronger by converting them to innovative Arizona-style ESAs, which are like school choice 2.0.
 Specifically, states with voucher and tax-credit scholarship programs have two options for infusing a new level of customization into their programs.

 Two Ways to Convert Voucher and Tax-Credit Scholarship Programs to ESAs